-1.1 Program Name and Unique Identifier: DHHL Kupuna Rental Subsidy Program (AHP VI-C) 1.2 Program Description (This should be the description of the planned program.): This activity provides funds for rental housing vouchers (rent/security deposit) for kupuna (elders) who are sixty-two years of age or older and head of household starting with those who have been on DHHL's waiting list the longest to ensure housing stability.
+1.1 Program Name and Unique Identifier: Emergency Rental and Utilities Assistance Program for Non-low Income Native Hawaiian Households (AHP VI-B-1) 1.2 Program Description (This should be the description of the planned program.): This activity provides funds for rental housing vouchers (rent/security deposit) for emergency assistance (rent, rental arrears, utilities, or utility arrears) to native Hawaiian families affected by the devastating wildfires to ensure housing stability.
 1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.
 Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): (17) Tenant Based Rental Assistance [810(b)(2)] 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
 Each program can have only one outcome.
-If more than one outcome applies, create a separate program for each outcome.):(5) Address homelessness Describe Other Intended Outcome (Only if you selected "Other" above.): 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): Describe Other Actual Outcome (Only if you selected "Other" above.): 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
-Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.): □ Low-income NH Households □ Non-low income NH Households □ Non-NH Households Native Hawaiian kupuna (elders) who are sixty-two years of age or older and head of household starting with those who have been on DHHL's waiting list the longest that are eligible to reside on the Hawaiian Home Lands whose income is at or below 80% AMI.
-1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): DHHL has a contract with a service provider to provide rental subsidies that will be reviewed on an annual basis subject to availability of funds.
-The monthly rental subsidy will be the difference between no more than 30% of the household's monthly adjusted income which will be paid by the kupuna (elder) of an eligible household and the Fair Market Rent within the zip code area.
+If more than one outcome applies, create a separate program for each outcome.): (5) Address homelessness Describe Other Intended Outcome (Only if you selected "Other" above.): 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): Describe Other Actual Outcome (Only if you selected "Other" above.): 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
+Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.): ☐ Low-income NH Households ☐ Non-low income NH Households ☐ Non-NH Households NHHBG funds may be used to assist Native Hawaiian families eligible to reside on Hawaiian Home Lands whose income is between 80 and 120% of AMI guidelines for homeownership activities that would include short-term rental assistance to displaced homeowners determined to be affected by the Maui Wildfire, a Presidentially Declared Disaster and where there is a need for housing that cannot reasonably be met without NHHBG assistance.
+1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): DHHL has a contract with a service provider to provide emergency rental assistance (rent, rental arrears, utilities, or utility arrears) for a period not to exceed 6 months except that assistance may be provided for an additional period if necessary to ensure housing stability for a household subject to availability of funds.

 1.8 APR: (Describe the accomplishments for the APR in the 12-month fiscal year in accordance with 24 CFR § 1006.410(b)(2) and (3)):

 Type of Output to be Completed in Fiscal Year Under this Program.
-Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program APR: Actual Number of Outputs Completed in Fiscal Year Households 100
+Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program Company and the second Households 1